anonoone/Suspicious/Suspicious/README.txt

-run runall.py to reproduce all results from Suspicious implementations and unsupervised baselines.
+run runall.py to reproduce all results from Suspicious implementations and unsupervised baselines Dominant, AnomalyDAE, Anomalous.